elihuvillarausjmttol/DinosXab/README.md

 This README.md file has been worked on under the guidance of professor Antonis Gkortzis

-visit for a full and more concrete explanation on how a smiliar project can run. https://github.com/AntonisGkortzis
+visit the highlighted url for a full and more concrete explanation on how a smiliar project can work and run. https://github.com/AntonisGkortzis

 # HundoP